waterljwant/Theano/README.md

 (line 10)

-You cannot compute the gradients of C because it is not a scalar
+You cannot compute the gradients of C because it is not a scalar.

+Single Neuron
+First, let’s implement a neuron
+In this stage, let’s assume the model parameters w and b are known

+Single Neuron – Shared Variables

+• In the last example, a neuron is a function with input x, w and b.
+• However, we usually only consider x as input. w and b are model parameters.
+• It would be more intuitive if we only have to write “neuron(x)” when using a neuron
+• The model parameters w and b still influence neuron(.), but in an implicit way.
+• In Theano, the model parameters are usually stored as shared variables.